ucl-cssb/MIMIC/README.md

 ## Overview

-The gMLV project utilizes generalized Lotka-Volterra (gLV) models to predict the dynamics of microbial communities.
+The MIMIC project utilizes generalized Lotka-Volterra (gLV) models to predict the dynamics of microbial communities.
 This repository contains Python code developed for modeling, simulating, and analyzing these dynamics.

 ## Structure

-The repository is organized into three main directories:
+The repository is organized into the following main directories:

+- `.github/`: Contains templates and workflows for GitHub features.
+  - `ISSUE_TEMPLATE/`: Directory for issue templates.
+  - `PULL_REQUEST_TEMPLATE.md`: Markdown file for pull request template.
+  - `workflows/`: Directory for GitHub Actions workflows.
+- `.gitignore`: Specifies intentionally untracked files to ignore.
+- `.vscode/`: Contains configuration files for Visual Studio Code.
+  - `launch.json`: Configures debugger settings.
+  - `settings.json`: Specifies VS Code settings.
+- `CONTRIBUTING.md`: Guidelines for contributing to the project.
+- `data/`: Contains data files and scripts for the project.
+  - CSV files: Data files for the project.
+  - `process.R`: R script for processing data.
+- `data_analysis/`: Contains Python scripts for data analysis.
+  - `load_data.py`: Python script for loading data.
+- `examples/`: Contains Jupyter notebooks with examples.
+  - `*.ipynb`: Jupyter notebooks.
-- `gMLV`: Core code for the gLV model.
+- `gMLV/`: Contains Python scripts for the project and core code for the gLV model..
-    - `gLV.py`: Implementation of the gLV model.
+  - `cLV.py`: Python script.
-    - `gLV_sim.py`: Simulation of the gLV model.
+- `README.md`: Provides an overview of the project.
-    - `gLV_fit.py`: Fitting the gLV model to data.
-    - `gLV_utils.py`: Utility functions for the gLV model.
+- `requirements.txt`: Lists Python dependencies for the project.
-- `data`: Data and related utilities.
+- `run_gMLV_sims.py`: Python script to run simulations.
-    - `data.csv`: Dataset for the project.
+- `setup.py`: Python script for setting up the project.
-    - `data_utils.py`: Utility functions for handling data.
-- `clustering`: Clustering algorithms and utilities.
-    - `clustering.py`: Clustering implementation.
-    - `clustering_utils.py`: Utility functions for clustering.

 ## Installation